 “I don’t really ‘do magic,'” replied Sano, scratching his head.
 “So, no. Least not that I’m aware of.”

 “No friends at your home casting spells?
 No recent séances?”

 “Have you tried the medicine you get from Aoshi?
 Does it inhibit your ability to see this shade?”

 “Yes and no. I usually don’t take the stuff except when something’s going on I really need to concentrate on, because…” Actually there was no real reason to get into that; Hajime undoubtedly wasn’t interested.
 “Anyway, yeah, I tried it; it didn’t work.
 I mean, it worked a little, but not enough.
-I could still see the shade and feel the anger.”
+This shade’s pretty strong; I could still feel the anger.”